JoAnnP38/Pedantic/README.md

     FE15BDCF4CDEC83B,11,135,rnbq1rk1/ppp1ppbp/3p1np1/8/3PPP2/2NB1N2/PPP3PP/R1BQK2R b KQ - 4 6,0.5

 This training data file can then be used to train Pedantic.
-### Learning (Processing Training Data)
-One you have a training data set with preferably millions of positions (i.e. data file lines/rows) you can use this file to optimize Pedantic's evaluation function by deriving new weights/coefficients for the evaluation function.
-The the learning (i.e. regression) completes the optimized data will be written to the weights database stored in the common application data folder (i.e. typically this would be C:\ProgramData\Pedantic\Pedantic.db).
-This file will be created when Pedantic is first run on a system and populated with the default set of weights.
-Additionally, the program will print the object ID (i.e. OID) of the new set of weights which in turn can be used to configure Pedantic to use the new set of weights.
-This can be accomplished using one of two methods:
-1. Use the Pedantic _weights_ command to replace the current _immortal_ (i.e. default weights) using the given OID .
-2. Specify the UCI option Evaluation_ID using the OID of the new weights.
-You can return to using the default by blanking out this option.
 ### History
 While my first attempt at developing a chess engine took place over 40 years ago in the early 1980s, it was never something I was proud of except as being the motivation to learn C and to sweeten my resume.
 It was buggy, slow, and only with a lot of luck and a bit of prayer could it successfully complete a game without crashing.
 It did, however, inspire my interest in computer chess, artificial intelligence and a bet made in 1968 by International Chess Master David Levy that no chess computer would be able to defeat him in a chess match over the next ten years.
 To make a long story short, Mr. Levy won his bet by defeating all challengers ending with his win over CHESS 4.7 in 1978.
 However, like with all machines the advancement of computer chess has been relentless.
 Computer chess programs started beating top level players by the end of of the 1980s and in 1997, a program by IBM named Deep Blue defeated the world champion and Grandmaster, Garry Kasparov.
 Today, computer chess programs are no longer measured against human competitors because they are simply too strong.
 Instead, software developers continue to advanced the science by competing, program against program to achieve the acclaim of strongest chess engine in the world.
 With Pedantic, I humbly endeavor to join this elite group of developers by learning all the algorithms, heuristics and minutia so that I can create my own strong chess engine.
 ### Credits